dhutapratama/docs/packages.md

 <a name="commands"></a>
 ## Commands

-To register your package's Artisan commands with Laravel, you may use the `commands` method.
+To register your package's Artisan commands with Lets, you may use the `commands` method.
 This method expects an array of command class names.
 Once the commands have been registered, you may execute them using the [Artisan CLI](/docs/{{version}}/artisan):

     use Courier\Console\Commands\InstallCommand;
     use Courier\Console\Commands\NetworkCommand;